OpenVoiceOS/ovos-docker/README.md

 `vim` and `nano` editors are available within the `ovos-cli` image, `vim` has been set as default.

-An easy way to make Open Voice OS speaks is to run the `ovos-speak` command.
+An easy way to make Open Voice OS speak is to run the `ovos-speak` command.

 ```bash
 docker exec -ti ovos_cli ovos-speak "hello world"